mcfarljm/dlchess/docs/design/neural-network.md

 - 1 plane that encodes the en passant square, if any.
 - 1 constant plane that is set to all ones, presumably to help with edge detection.

+Prior to encoding, the board is oriented towards the side to move (i.e., so that pawns for the side to move always move in the positive direction).

 The input encoder is designed against the following interface, where `Tensor` is a simple user-defined template that wraps `std::vector` with shape and stride information.

 ```c++
 class Encoder {